porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-designing/introduction.md

 You can find a [detailed guideline on how to use Abstract here](#/start-designing/design-workflow)

 ## 2. Get inspired
-After you received your Abstract invitation you can get a smooth and easy onboaring experience.
-You are welcome to have a look into other digital Porsche projects within our [Porsche Abstract Organisation](https://app.abstract.com/organizations/bc37bb03-3469-4b15-99a2-60dbec187bce/projects) and use them as starting point.
+After you received your Abstract invitation you can get a smooth and easy onboarding experience.
+You are welcome to have a look into other digital Porsche projects within our [Porsche Abstract Organisation](https://app.abstract.com/organizations/bc37bb03-3469-4b15-99a2-60dbec187bce/projects) and use them as a starting point.

 ## 3. Layout setup
 There's no need to design from scratch anymore!
 Instead, you can use our pre-built Sketch layout templates.
 They contain artboards in all relevant responsive screen sizes enriched by the right layout and grid presets (which can be turned visible via: View → Canvas → Show Layout).